Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Badiou's Diagrammatic Struggle

-For example, the first condition of the general definition of an elementary topos $\Es$ requires there to exist finite limits\footnote{If a category $\mathcal{J}$ is finite (in the number of objects and arrows), I can consider the category $\Es^{\mathcal{J}}$ whose objects are functors $F: \mathcal{J} \to \Es$ and arrows so called 'natural transformations'.
+For example, the first condition in the general definition of an elementary topos $\Es$ requires there to exist finite limits\endnote{If a category $\mathcal{J}$ is finite (in the number of objects and arrows), we can consider the category $\Es^{\mathcal{J}}$ whose objects are functors $F: \mathcal{J} \to \Es$ and arrows so called 'natural transformations'.
 There is a diagonal functor $\Delta_{\mathcal{J}}: \Es \to \Es^{\mathcal{J}}$ defined as the constant functor associating $\Delta(X)(j) = X$ for all $j \in \mathcal{J}$.
 Then the limit-condition means that there is a right adjoint to $\Delta_{\mathcal{J}}$ which is $\varprojlim_{\mathcal{J}}: \Es^{\mathcal{J}} \to \Es$ and designates a limit of $\mathcal{J}$-indexed objects.
 An alternative definition supposes only the existence of pull-backs and a terminal-objects from which the existence of all finite limits follows.
-Those are limits of the categories of the empty category (terminal object) and the category with only one object and two nonidentity morphisms $\to \bullet \gets$ (pull-back).} but it is equivalent to there being the so called terminal object and pull-backs.
-For any given two arrows $f: X \to Z$ and $g: Y \to Z$, a pull-back of those is an object $X \times_Z Y$ such that the inner diagram commutes and if satisfies a universal condition that if the whole diagram commutes, every arrow $u: W \to X \times_Z Y$ is unique up to an isomorphism:
+Those are limits of the categories of the empty category (terminal object) and the category with only one object and two nonidentity morphisms $\to \bullet \gets$ (pull-back).} but this is equivalent to there existing a so called terminal object and pull-backs: \end{rmk}